dev-academy-programme/ansible-computer-setup/README.md

 ## Pre-requisites

+1. The ansible playbooks expect that the github organization and the ssh keys for `git iam` are already setup.

-Before you begin, ensure that you have connected to all devices in the network by SSH at least once.
+2. Before you begin, ensure that you have connected to all devices in the network by SSH at least once.
 This is necessary to add the devices to the known hosts file.

 ```sh
 ssh user@192.168.20.xxx